Archive for November, 2006

 Oscar Brand Celebrates the First Thanksgiving in Story and Song (1978)

 Oscar Brand has recorded some 1,700,000 folk albums about all manner of subjects.
-He's probably recorded one about you, Dear Reader.
+Better check the catalog because he’s probably recorded one about you.
 Happy Thanksgiving.

 Oscar Brand - “Henry Martin”